-Simon Beitz, founder and CEO and Craig Fenwick, co-founder and CFO at Alex Bank share their business model, strategic plans for future growth and how they build their technology to address the challenges and opportunities of digital banks in Australia.
+Simon Beitz, founder and CEO and Craig Fenwick, co-founder and CFO at Alex Bank shared their business model, strategic plans for future growth and how they build their technology to address the challenges and opportunities of digital banks in Australia in this interview conducted in August 2021.

 Neobanks have entered the Australian market in the last three years targeting emerging opportunities.
 They faced a challenging journey to scale in a market dominated by four large incumbent banks.